1953 Indianapolis 500: Radio

 The race was carried live flag-to-flag on the Indianapolis Motor Speedway Radio Network.
 Instead of being produced by 1070 WIBC-AM, the network pooled together talent and technical staff from all five of the major radio stations in Indianapolis.
 The broadcast was anchored by Sid Collins, and featured on-air talent from WIBC, WFBM, WISH, WIRE, and WXLW.

 The broadcast signed on at 10:45 a.m. local time, and carried live through the conclusion, until 3:45 p.m. local time.
 The broadcast was carried on 135 stations in at least 35 states across the country, and on Armed Forced Network to Europe and Asia.
+Towards the end of the race, chief announcer Sid Collins departed the booth in order to report from victory lane.
+Charlie Brockman, the color commentator and co-announcer, called the last few laps including the finish.